 13. Bring Extra Water

 You're not really limited to the size of your fresh water tank.
 You can simply bring extra water with you on your trip.
-You can carry it in 5 gallon plastic bags, or in hard-sided containers.
+Carry it in 5 gallon plastic bags, or in hard-sided containers.
 Once you need it, put it into your fresh water tank.
 Be aware that once your fresh water is used, you may not have much room in your grey tank.
 Depending on how much you put into it.
 (You can conserve grey tank room by catching dish water and throwing it outside.
 And by showering outside.
-Some of it will go into your black tank.
+Some water will go into your waste tank.
 So you should have some room.
 You'll learn your RV.)